kundajelab/ProCapNet/README.md

 ## Running Everything From Scratch

 The script `run_everything.sh` exists as a roadmap of what order to run all of the code in.
-I would probably not literally run this script, because that would take weeks on a good GPU and it might skip a step or two; instead I would recommend running the commands inside it one-by-one.
+I would probably not literally run this script, because that would take weeks on a good GPU; instead I would recommend running the commands inside it one-by-one.

 ### Installation & Setup